Raiondesu/vuse-rx/docs/guide/index.md

-`vuse-rx` is a bridge library: it connects vue's reactive states and refs with rxjs observables and subjects in a way that enforces separation of concerns and reduces boilerplate code.
+`vuse-rx` is a bridge library: it connects vue's reactive states and refs with rxjs observables and subjects in a way that enforces separation of concerns and drastically reduces the amount of boilerplate code.

 The goal of `vuse-rx` is simply to make using rxjs in Vue 3 easier.\
 Thanks to the approach `vuse-rx` takes, it's very easy to structure reactive business logic while also separating it from views.\